I stand on stage in front of a packed room. My heart is pounding in my ears.

 With so many different types of meditation, it can be hard to decide how to get started.
 To help, I’ve provided a short list of popular types of meditation, plus a method to help you find one that suits your personality.

 Most of the studies summarized above reference mindfulness and transcendental meditation, however this is simply because they are the most widely researched types.
 Other types of meditation may be just as effective, maybe even more effective for your personally.
 In fact, simply picking the most popular type of meditation might not be a good idea.
-One study found that the type of meditation you practice makes a huge difference in whether you keep meditating.
-This means that it is important to find a type of meditation that you actually enjoy and can see yourself continuing to practice.
+It’s important to find a type of meditation that you actually enjoy and can see yourself continuing to practice.

 Different types of meditation have different effects, sometimes subtle, sometimes drastic.
 They all, however, can radically transform your life in positive ways if you make them a daily practice.
 Below is a list of nine of the major types of meditation, with a brief description of each so you can decide whether it could be right for you.